zyadelhady/twitter-clone-Full-stack-/README.md

 you can change between light mode and dark mode .

-1 - you can add new tweet with image .
+1 - you can add tweets , photos and update your profile .

 2-you will see all tweets posted from other users .